d Tom Builds Stuff: June 2013

 Step 2: Assemble Sides, Top and Bottom

-Step 3: Cabinet Back
+Step 3: Attach the Cabinet Back

 Step 4: Drill Shelf Pin Holes